dsoprea/PyInotify/inotify/resources/README.rst

 Notes
 =====

 - *epoll* is used to audit for *inotify* kernel events.
-This is the fastest file-descriptor "select" strategy.

 - **The earlier versions of this project had only partial Python 3 compatibility (string related).
 This required doing the string<->bytes conversions outside of this project.
 As of the current version, this has been fixed.
 However, this means that Python 3 users may experience breakages until this is compensated-for on their end.
 It will obviously be trivial for this project to detect the type of the arguments that are passed but there'd be no concrete way of knowing which type to return.
 Better to just fix it completely now and move forward.**

+- You may also choose to pass the list of directories to watch via the *paths* parameter of the constructor.
+This would work best in situations where your list of paths is static.

+- Calling `remove_watch()` is not strictly necessary.
+The *inotify* resources is automatically cleaned-up, which would clean-up all watch resources as well.

 =======